mz-mc/website/content/english/team/sarah-jia.md

   media platforms to take our clients' messaging to the next level--beyond what can be achieved through conventional marketing and promotional strategies.
-  Among her many skills and talents, Sarah is also a key contributor to MZMC's analytical work, contributing to market research reports and upholding rigorous standards for KPI tracking.
+  Among her many skills and talents, Sarah is also a key contributor to MZMC's analytical work, adding value to market research reports and helping upholding rigorous standards for KPI tracking.
 Sarah received her bachelor's degree in Electronic Information Engineering from the University of Shanghai for Science and Technology.